strohs/aws-blogen-vue/README.md

 - serves the (secured) Blogen REST API requests
 - makes API calls to DynamoDB to retrieve data
-- validates JSON Web Tokens (JWT) passed to the REST API -Blogen uses the *ID-Tokens* issued by Cognito for REST API Access
+- validates JSON Web Tokens (JWT) passed to the REST API
+  - Blogen re-uses the *ID-Tokens* issued by Cognito for REST API Access

 ### Elastic Beanstalk (EB)
 EB is used to run the Spring Boot application servers in EC2.
 Currently Blogen uses the default Java 8 environment